sujitcl/AutomatedTrading/README.md

-# AutomatedTrading
-Automated Trading on NSE using Noiseless Feature Generation and Neural Networks
+# Automated Trading on NSE using Noiseless Feature Generation and Neural Networks

+This is the code for the the following:

+1. Generate minute by minute repository of LTP of Nifty 50 stocks
+2. Generated noiseless features based on price action and techinical indicators
+3. Make Buy/Sell predictions on a real-time basis (50 stocks per minute)
+4. Place Buy/Sell orders into Broking platform
+5. Generate failure/sippage report and reconcile trade book and order logs
+6. P&L Reporting